Improving remote team engagement isn’t easy. But it’s essential.

 - you plan to discuss important or sensitive topics

 Also, answering questions is easier on video compared to on email or Slack because the response is more immediate.
 It could also be appropriate to schedule a quick, five to 10 minute call to clarify any issues.

 These programs facilitate all-day communication between teams.
-The benefit of using a program like Slack is you will most likely get an immediate response because most people check frequently throughout the day and receive alert banners.
-Also, the receiver can respond when they have a moment, making it less time consuming to clarify issues for both parties.
+The benefit is you will most likely get an immediate response because most people check frequently throughout the day and receive alert banners.
+Also, the recipient can respond when they have a moment, making it less time consuming to clarify issues for everyone.

 When to use email

 At Standard Beagle, we typically save email correspondence for clients or to complete other admin duties.
 In other workplaces, an email could be used as an alternative if the messaging platforms are not available for you.
 If you rely on email for communication, then be sure to check periodically throughout the day.

 We’ve found that having check-in meetings at the beginning and end of the day helps eliminate some back and forth conversations.
 These conversations were in person when our entire team was in office.
 They are tough now that the team is mostly remote.